 Western news media report independence hero General Vo Nguyen Giap, who forced the French and later the Americans out of Vietnam, has died at the age of 102.

-He is one of Vietnam's most revered figures, second only to his mentor, late revolutionary leader Ho Chi Minh.
-Giap earned a law degree, had no formal military training, and was the founding father of the Vietnam People's Army.
+Giap, a communist revolutionary known for his guerrilla tactics, is one of Vietnam's most revered figures, second only to his mentor, late revolutionary leader Ho Chi Minh.

-He is best recognized for his 1954 victory over the French at Dien Bien Phu, which led to Vietnam's independence and the collapse of French control of Indochina.
+He is perhaps best recognized for his 1954 victory over the French at Dien Bien Phu, which led to Vietnam's independence and the collapse of the French control of Indochina.

 Giap went on to defeat the U.S.-backed South Vietnam government in 1975 in the Vietnam War.

 News reports quote anonymous Vietnamese officials say Giap died Friday in a military hospital in Hanoi, where he had spent the last three years growing weaker in health.

 Some information for this report was provided by AP and AFP.